ccswbs/UoGd7-Training/features/howto-FAQ.md

 ## FAQ Categories

-Your website may have a variety of FAQ that are directed at different groups of people.
-When this is the case, you can use categories organize FAQ.
+Your website may have a variety of FAQs that are directed at different groups of people.
+When this is the case, you can use categories to organize FAQs.
 One FAQ can only be associated with **one** category.

 ###Creating FAQ Categories
 1. When logged into your website, navigate to `Structure` > `Taxonomy`.